 The USF College of Public Health feted 142 new public health professionals at its summer 2019 graduation ceremony, held Aug.
 2 in the college’s Samuel P. Bell Auditorium.

-Sixty-four students were recognized for earning their BSPH degrees while 70 were honored for receiving master’s degrees.
-Eight received their doctorates.
+Fifty-eight students were recognized for earning their BSPH degrees while 60 were honored for receiving master’s degrees.
+Seven received their doctorates.

 In recognition of her 4.0 grade point average (GPA) and her outstanding service to the USF community, Andrea Prospect, who earned her BSPH, was honored with two prestigious USF Alumni Association awards: the King O’Neal Scholar Award and the USF Outstanding Graduate Award.
 Read more about her accomplishments here.

 During the morning’s undergraduate “pinning” ceremony―so named because graduates receive USF pins commemorating their graduation―Dr. Donna Petersen, dean of the college, welcomed the graduates, their family and friends, faculty and staff by sharing the day’s headlines.
 The dean noted that the public’s health is an ever-present concern (and news topic) for the country and the world.

 Among stories about abortion laws, climate change and wildfires was a piece about the birth of an orangutan at an Arkansas zoo.
 “Why does that matter?” asked Petersen.
 “Because everything that happens in our environment affects our health.”

 One of the highlights of the morning ceremony was a speech delivered by guest speaker Shawn Zamani, who received his BSPH last year.
 Zamani now works as a research assistant at Moffitt Cancer Center and Research Institute and is headed to England’s University of Cambridge as a Gates Cambridge Scholar.
 He will pursue his PhD in public health.